If you want to build your blog audience, you’re going to have to get smarter with your content.

-And this case study reveals how Smashing Magazine experienced an impressive boost in conversion rate, when they cleared their database of all the clutter that old plugins had created, then merged all the databases into one.
+And, this case study reveals how Smashing Magazine experienced an impressive boost in their conversion rate when they cleared their database of all of the clutter that old plugins had created, then merged all of the databases into one.

 On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar. —David Ogilvy

 Impression Marketing noted that a lot of bloggers and SEOs spend 55% of their time on content marketing: creating content, monitoring social signals and consumer reactions, tracking analytics, etc. But, how much time do you spend crafting the perfect headline?

 In SEO copywriting, your headline should attract people’s attention, then prompt them to click and read further.

 When you rank in Google’s top 10, if your headline is clickable and attractive, it doesn’t really matter whether you rank #1 or #4, because you will still attract organic visitors to your site.
 As a rule of thumb, write your headline before moving on to the body of your article or blog post.